 Cost of Attendance

-International LLM students should add $1000 in tuition for the summer orientation course, Introduction to US Law, and $2,392 for additional living expenses during the summer orientation course.
+International LLM students should add $1,500 in tuition for the summer orientation course, Introduction to US Law, $500 for an intensive ESL course if required, and approximately $2,400 for additional living expenses during the summer.